 Strawberry scones are pure decadence and comfort.

-While I typically derive great pleasure from creating baked goods that are better for you and still taste fabulous (Pumpkin Scones are a prime example), I won’t lie to you—I left my magic bag of lighter comfort food tricks on the shelf this time.
+While I typically derive great pleasure from creating baked goods that are better for you and still taste fabulous (Pumpkin Scones are a prime example), I won’t lie to you—I left my magic bag of lighter comfort food tricks on the shelf for these strawberry scones.

-These English strawberry scones are all real butter and heavy cream, and I don’t regret one tender bite.
+- These strawberry scones use real butter and heavy cream, and I don’t regret one tender bite.
 Nor should you.
 (This Strawberry Cake is also WORTH IT!)

-From the moment you break off a piece of the super flakey exterior—a golden crust so flakey it practically shatters—and reveal the splendidly soft, pillowy interior, you will realize that everything about this moment is exactly as it should be.
+From the moment you break off a piece of the super flaky exterior—a golden crust so flaky it practically shatters—and reveal the splendidly soft, pillowy interior, you will realize that everything about this moment is exactly as it should be.

 How to Make Strawberry Scones